 “Spend Less, See More” — that’s the tagline of my books, but it fits.
 I think when you spend less you’re likely to have more interesting, authentic travel experiences.
 You’ll be eating where the locals eat, partying where they party.

-As someone who makes guidebooks, how do you view the rise of online guides?
+What is your overall travel philosophy?
+As someone who writes guidebooks, how do you view the rise of online guides?
 Is it a good or bad thing?

 As the first editor of Frommers.com, I pioneered the online guides.
 And it’s clear to me that we’re moving towards a paperless media.
-That’s why Frommers is putting its content into all sorts of forms, from the internet to phone apps to pop ups in GPS Systems to iTunes audio guides.
+That’s why Frommers is putting its content into all sorts of forms, from the internet to phone apps to pop-ups in GPS Systems to iTunes audio guides.

 Most of my readers are long term travelers.
 What advice would you give to backpackers and round the world travelers?